nmmmnu/HM4/README.md

 First example is **GET** command.

 - First it need to do search in memlist O(Log N).
 - Then it need to do search in disklist.
-If we have 4 files on the disk, thats another O(4 Log N).
+If we have M files on the disk, thats another O(M Log N).
 However, compared to memlist, this is much slower operation.
-- Total complexity wouldb "Mem + Disk"
+- Total complexity is "Mem + M * Disk"

 Second example is **DEL** command.

 - Only thing it need to do is to insert tombstone in memlist O(Log N).
-- Total complexity wouldb "Mem"
+- Total complexity is "Mem"

 Next example is **GETX**

 - First it need to do search in memlist O(Log N).
 - Then it need to do search in disklist.
-If we have 4 files on the disk, thats another O(4 Log N).
+If we have M files on the disk, thats another O(M Log N).
 However, compared to memlist, this is much slower operation.
 - To find subsequent keys, no time is wasted.
-- Total complexity wouldb "Mem + Disk"
+- Total complexity is "Mem + M * Disk"

 Last example is **INCR** command.

 - First it need to get the current value of the key.
 This is same as **GET**
 - Second it need to store new value - this is same as **SET** or **DEL**
-- Total complexity wouldb "2 * Mem + Disk"
+- Total complexity is "2 * Mem + M * Disk"

 ---
 ### Atomic queues